Praneyd/praney.github.io/index.md

 ## Praneydeep Rastogi

+I did my Ph.D.in Power Electronics from University of Victoria in 2022 and  my  masters (M.Tech.) in Power Electronics and Drives from Vellore Intsitute of Technology  (VIT) University in 2015.
+My area of research is soft switching resonant dc-dc convertes (such as LCL/LLC, LCL-T) which are  used  for renewable energy sources and energy storage devices applications, intgeration of renewable energy sources and energy storage devices through power converterin dc microgrid, AC/DC rectification.

 You can use the [editor on GitHub](https://github.com/Praneyd/praney.github.io/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.